Burke, Virginia: History

 In 1903, Henry C. Copperthite changed the name of the post office from Burke's Station to Burke after buying the Burke House and 241 acre to build a racetrack for trotting and pacing horses.
 Copperthite was a wealthy man and the largest non-government employer in Washington, D.C.; in 1914 his factory in Georgetown produced 50,000 pies a day, earning him the nickname "King of Pie".
 Copperthite built four hotels, stables and expanded the general store.
 Burke became a popular summer destination where people attended fairs and saw horse races, foot races, motorcycle races, exhibition boxing matches and baseball games.
-Trains ran to Burke from Union Station in D.C., Alexandria, Prince William and Loudoun counties and as far away as Richmond.
+Trains ran to Burke from Washington Union Station in Washington, D.C., Alexandria, Prince William, and Loudoun counties and as far away as Richmond.
 Copperthite installed the first phones in Burke, and his stables housed the horses of President McKinley and Vice President Theodore Roosevelt.
 The site of the racetrack is marked by a historic marker erected by Fairfax County in 2016.

 The area remained predominantly rural into the mid-20th century.
 After World War I, Burke's population grew as federal government workers moved into the area within easy commuting distance to Washington.

 In 1951, the U.S. Civil Aeronautics Administration announced plans to condemn 4520 acre of land in Burke to construct a second airport to serve the Washington metropolitan area.
 After a lengthy lobbying campaign by area residents, the government in 1958 selected a different site near Chantilly, Virginia, which would become Washington Dulles International Airport.
 Land that had been purchased to build the airport was later developed into Burke Lake Park and the planned community of Burke Centre.

 The first large subdivision in the vicinity, Kings Park, was constructed beginning in 1960, and was followed by many others over the next two decades, converting Burke into a densely populated suburban community.